 The debut of the mighty Gloryhammer called Tales from the Kingdom of Fife happens.
 That’s what!

-Reminiscent of Hammerfall in many cases, the album for sure does not break any new ground, but whatever ground they break is presented with an absolutely stellar enthusiasm and a technical prowess that puts other debuting bands to shame.
-And puts established bands in the genre to their place, no fucking kidding.
+Reminiscent of Hammerfall in many instances, the album for sure does not break any new ground.
+But whatever ground they break presents itself with an absolutely stellar enthusiasm and technical prowess that puts other debuting bands to shame.
 Remember, these are the same guys, who just kicked it up a few notches in 2015 with Space 1992: The Rise of the Chaos Wizards.
 Almost unbelievable, but they did.
-And just missed costing me my sanity too, but here I am still attacking the first record of the mighty Hammer of Glory.
+And just missed costing me my sanity, too.
+But here I am lustily attacking the first record of the mighty Hammer of Glory.